Kurokesu/SCE2-GRBL/README.md

 ## Install Build Tools

 The following steps are for users who want to build the bootloader and firmware from source.
 Before you can build the bootloader and firmware, you need to set up your development environment.
-Below are the steps for installing the necessary tools on **Windows** and **Linux**.
+Below are the steps for installing the necessary tools on **Windows** and [**Linux**](#set-up-build-tools-on-linux).

-### Windows
+### Set up build tools on Windows

 #### 1. Ensure `dfu-util` is ready to go
 Follow the instructions in the [Install DFU Utilities](#install-dfu-utilities) section to install `dfu-util`.